In my previous post I showed some of my favourite digital images from my trip to the South Island, you can see those HERE

 Much earlier in the year when I travelled to Hawkes Bay (Film Heaven or Hell) I made a decision to take only film cameras.
 Since then I’ve fallen back in to the habit of taking a film camera to supplement my digital ones and consequently I’ve A) Not shot much film and B) tended to shoot an image on film and back it up by shooting it digitally too, just in case……..subsequently because of the delay in processing times I’ve used the digital versions in my posts and made the film shots irrelevant.

-On this trip I made a conscious effort to trust myself and the Leica M6, I didn’t shoot loads of film, just 3 rolls and I didn’t capture these images digitally so it was a case of having a little faith and crossing my fingers.
+On this trip I made a conscious effort to trust myself and the Leica M6, I didn’t shoot loads of film, just 3 rolls of Portra 400 and I didn’t capture these images digitally so it was a case of having a little faith and crossing my fingers.

 I have to say I’m a touch nervous about showing these and I’m certainly not saying “look at my film shots they are wonderful….” that said what is important is that overall I’m happy with them.
 Shooting film does encourage you to think more and press the shutter release less which can’t be a bad thing.

 It’s important to add I’m still building up an understanding of Portra 400, certainly my decision to rate it at ISO 200 has released a little of the magic you hear people refer to when discussing their experiences with this film.

 FILM – Kodak Portra 400 – Rated at ISO 200 and developed normally by www.filmsoup.co.nz

 SCANNER – Reflecta Proscan 7200 - I’ve been absolutely delighted with this scanner, it’s cost effective and most importantly has allowed me to achieve the kind of resolution and detail I’d been missing in my film scans.
 If you need a dedicated 35mm film scanner I can’t recommend this highly enough.